-Wagaman is a smaller suburb in Northern Territory within the Darwin local government area (postcode 0810).
-With a population of 2,023, the suburb has a mix of young professionals and families with a median age of 35.
+Wagaman (postcode 0810) is a smaller residential area in Northern Territory within the Darwin local government area.
+With a population of 2,023, the suburb has a blend of families and working-age professionals with a median age of 35.
 Households earn a median income of $108K per year, with an average household size of 3 people.
+Recent annual estimates show population movement staying broadly stable across the broader catchment, with population growth running at +1.4% year-on-year at the LGA level.
+NT employment has moved +0.9% year-on-year in the official Jobs and Skills Australia NERO series, which provides the broader jobs backdrop for this suburb.
+NT also had 4 Commonwealth-backed major projects under construction, 3 underway, and 5 in planning as at 2 October 2024, which is useful as a broader delivery backdrop rather than a suburb-specific project count.
 The most common occupations are professionals, community & personal service, technicians & trades.
+Employment in the area leans toward healthcare and public admin & safety.
 The top ancestries reported are Australian, English, Greek.

 Wagaman is served by 1 school, including 1 primary.
 The average ICSEA score is 944, which is below the national average of 1,000.
 Public transport access includes 7 bus stops.